-Franklin DUI Attorney
+Franklin DUI Lawyer

-Ben Powers, a top-rated Franklin DUI attorney and founder of Legal Powers, PLLC, provides experienced legal representation for individuals arrested for DUI by the Franklin Police Department or Williamson County Sheriff’s Office.
+Ben Powers, a top-rated Franklin DUI attorney and founder of Legal Powers PLLC, provides experienced legal representation for individuals arrested for DUI by the Franklin Police Department or Williamson County Sheriff’s Office.

 Known for his strategic defense and commitment to fighting for his clients’ rights, Ben Powers has successfully defended numerous DUI cases and has achieved reduced or dismissed outcomes throughout his career.